From Scarce Functional Labels to Label-Aware Generation in Homologous Protein Families: Introduction

 We validate our approach on several protein families.
-The Response Regulator (RR) family (Pfam PF00072 \cite{paysan2025pfam}), involved in bacterial two-component signaling systems, serves as our main testbed, with $\sim 8 \cdot 10^5$ sequences and 8 specificity classes defined by the proteins' domain architecture.
-To test broader applicability, we also consider SH3 domains (PF00018, with orthology group labels \cite{lian2024deep}), the Globin family (PF00042, functional labels from UniProt \cite{ziegler2023latent}), and Chorismate Mutase (CM, PF01817) enzymes, where experimentally tested {\em in vivo} functionality in {\it E.~coli} defines the labels~\cite{kast1996exploring, russ2020evolution}.
-Across these different families and labeling schemes, we show that embedding the sequences with pLMs results in more robust label predictions, which is our first major result.
+The Response Regulator (RR) family (Pfam PF00072~\cite{paysan2025pfam}), involved in bacterial two-component signaling systems, serves as our main testbed, with $\sim 8 \cdot 10^5$ sequences and 8 specificity classes defined by the proteins' domain architecture.
+To test broader applicability, we also consider SH3 domains (PF00018, with orthology group labels \cite{lian2024deep}), the Globin family (PF00042, functional labels from UniProt \cite{ziegler2023latent}), and Chorismate Mutase (CM, PF01817) enzymes, where experimentally tested {\em in vivo} functionality in {\it E.~coli} defines the labels~\cite{kast1996exploring, russ2020evolution, netti2026expanding}.
+Across these different families and labeling schemes, we show that embedding the sequences using unsupervised or self-supervised models (in particular, pLMs) does not consistently yield significant advantages in terms of label predictions when we explicitly devise the train/test splits to minimize the phylogenetic signal leakage.
+This finding shows that, in this fine-grained intra-family setting, the tested pLM-based representations do not automatically overcome the challenges posed by highly correlated homologous data.

 As mentioned before, enriching functional labeling of protein families is not just interesting per se, but can be used to build probabilistic models -- here label-aware RBM -- for the conditional generation of artificial homologs with given labels.
-Besides evident biotechnological applications in protein engineering and design, such functionally resolved generative probabilistic models can be used to explore specificity-changing evolutionary trajectories \cite{frechette2021evolutionary, mauri2023transition}, and to analyze the role of epistasis in protein-functional evolution \cite{di2024emergent}.
-Therefore, our second major result is to show that, with sufficient high-quality labels inferred with the aforementioned strategy, generative models can identify residue motifs linked to specificities and design sequences with targeted functions.
+Besides evident biotechnological applications in protein engineering and design, such functionally resolved generative probabilistic models can be used to explore specificity-changing evolutionary trajectories \cite{frechette2021evolutionary, mauri2023transition,rehan2025design}, and to analyze the role of epistasis in protein-functional evolution \cite{di2024emergent}.
+Therefore, our second major result is to show that, provided that we can obtain sufficiently high-quality labels inferred with the aforementioned strategy, generative models can identify residue motifs linked to specificities and design sequences with targeted functions.